iamwilhelm/use.gpu/packages/state/README.md

 - Merge object properties from `update` into `value` recursively.
 - Treat arrays as values, do not recurse, only replace them as a whole.

-To adjust the behavior, e.g. to replace an object instead of merging it, use the included `$ops` helpers:
+To adjust the behavior, e.g. to replace an object instead of merging it, use the included `$op` helpers:

 - `@{$apply}`
 - `@{$delete}`